Fedora Parkmann

 Articles in Peer-Reviewed Journals

 Camilla Balbi and Marcello Sessa, “A Missed Abstraction?
-Carl Einstein And Clement Greenberg Reread Kandinsky”, COSMO, Comparative Studies on Modernism, 2023 (accepted for publication)
+Carl Einstein And Clement Greenberg Reread Kandinsky”, CoSMO.
+Comparative studies in modernism, Vol. 2023, no. 22 (2023), pp. 147-158

-Camilla Balbi and Yasmin Riyahi, “Queering the Townhouse: l’Archivio Fotografico di Casa Susanna” [Queering the Townhouse: The Photographic Archive of Casa Susanna], Arabeschi, no. 21, 2023.
+Camilla Balbi and Yasmin Riyahi, “Queering the Townhouse: l’Archivio Fotografico di Casa Susanna” [Queering the Townhouse: The Photographic Archive of Casa Susanna], Arabeschi, no. 21, 2023

 Camilla Balbi, “Shifting Paradigms — Mexico in Color: Ellen Auerbach’s Exile Photography”, Itinera, 2022, no. 23, pp. 115–130